 The best way to teach your children about endangered animals is to get hands on!
-Check out these 10 fun sea turtle facts for kids plus how to make your own sea turtle craft that floats!
+Check out these 30 fun sea turtle facts for kids plus how to make your own sea turtle craft that can actually float!

 To get our conversation about sea turtles going, we decided to make some of our own.
 This floating sea turtle craft is so easy, but so fun for the kiddos to make and then play with after because the sea turtle they create will actually float in water!

-- Plastic Containers from applesauce or fruit cups
+- Plastic Containers – I reused applesauce and fruit cups!

 - Googly Eyes [optional]